Templareaid/Templareaid.github.io/_posts/2018-2-2-week1blog.md

 For the first week I was mostly playing catch up, catching up on lectures I had missed and reading up on the documents for the project such as the requirements, QA, Testing etc.

 ### Other Topics
-No other topics to write about this week.
+No other topics for this week.

 ----
 ****